 3. Cut the wedges in half if they are long, creating smaller, bite-sized pieces.

-Serve Steak French Fries With:
+What to Serve with Steak Fries

 This steak fries recipe makes for a great appetizer or snack with dipping sauces like ketchup, barbecue sauce, Ranch, aioli, Greek yogurt onion dip, or avocado dip